Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Experimental Results

-We now describe the results of an experiment to show the impact of \textsc{Odrlt} \eqref{eq:beta_ODRLT} in the presence of MMEs induced in $\boldsymbol{A}$.
-We compare \textsc{Odrlt} with the baseline hypothesis test for $\boldsymbol{\beta^*}$ as defined by \cite{Javanmard2014}, which is equivalent to ignoring MMEs (i.e., setting $\boldsymbol{\delta^*}=0 $ in \eqref{eq:fm_delta}).
-Considering the presence of MMEs, we further compare \textsc{Odrlt} with the baseline test defined in \cite{Javanmard2014} which would use the approximate inverse of the augmented sensing matrix $(\boldsymbol{A} | \boldsymbol{I_n})$ as obtained from Alg.~\ref{alg:M} with $\mu=2\sqrt{\frac{\log(n+p)}{n}}$.
-Moreover, the theoretical results established in \cite{Javanmard2014} hold for completely random or purely deterministic sensing matrices, whereas the sensing matrix corresponding to the MME model, i.e., $(\boldsymbol{A} | \boldsymbol{I_n})$, is partly random and partly deterministic.
+We now describe the results of an experiment to show the impact of \textsc{ODrlt} \eqref{eq:beta_ODRLT} in the presence of effective MMEs induced in $\boldsymbol{A}$.
+We compare \textsc{ODrlt} with the baseline hypothesis test for $\boldsymbol{\beta^*}$ as defined by \cite{Javanmard2014}, which is equivalent to ignoring MMEs (i.e., setting $\boldsymbol{\delta^*}= \boldsymbol{0}$ in \eqref{eq:fm_delta}).
+Considering the presence of effective MMEs, we further compare \textsc{ODrlt} with the baseline test defined in \cite{Javanmard2014} which would use the approximate inverse of the augmented sensing matrix $(\boldsymbol{A} | \boldsymbol{I_n})$ (as would be obtained from \eqref{eq:design_m_jav}) with $\mu=2\sqrt{\frac{\log(n+p)}{n}}$.
 We now describe these two chosen baseline hypothesis tests for $\boldsymbol{\beta^*}$ in more detail. \begin{enumerate} \item \textbf{Baseline ignoring MMEs:} (\textsc{Baseline-1}) This approach computes the following `debiased' estimate of $\boldsymbol{\beta^*}$ as given in Equation (5) of \cite{Javanmard2014}: